abisop/nuttx-docs/en/platforms/arm/stm32wl5/index.md

 internal buses (APB, AHB).
 This clock source is not as precise or as stable as HSE, but it cuts down costs by avoiding external hardware (crystal and capacitors) and is usually good enough if operating temperatures are stable.
-It's clock is fixed at 16MHz.
+It\'s clock is fixed at 16MHz.

 ### MSI

 Adjustable internal clock.
-Can be adjusted by software, but it's accuracy and stability is even lower than HSI.
+Can be adjusted by software, but it\'s accuracy and stability is even lower than HSI.

 ### HSE